 - Be eligible for Louisiana Pharmacist licensure and obtain a Louisiana Pharmacy Intern license prior to start of the program.
 Residents must obtain licensure to practice pharmacy in Louisiana before October 1 of the year starting the residency

-The materials that must be submitted to PhORCAS by the second Friday in January of each year include:
+The materials that must be submitted to PhORCAS by January 3 include:

 - Letter of intent that includes why you chose to apply to the residency program